-- 1. We will be requesting approval to recruit one (1) additional full-time contract faculty to replace anticipated retirements and enrollment expansion requirements in the next academic year. - 2.
-We request two minor facilities renovations detailed in 2.5a-b: - a.
-Reconfiguration of the second floor Race Building Simulation Labs - b.
+1. We request two minor facilities renovations detailed in 2.5a-b:

+a.
+Reconfiguration of the second floor Race Building Simulation Labs b.
 Renovation of the former Student Health Services space on the first floor of the Race Building to a large capacity lecture room.

-- 3. The 4000 budget will continue to need to be increased to support ongoing supply needs, primarily in the skills and simulation labs.
+2. The 4000 budget will continue to need to be increased to support ongoing supply needs, primarily in the skills and simulation labs.
 Skills and simulation labs are essential to completion of the required nursing curriculum for graduation and licensure.
 The skills labs are in daily use by nursing students, as well as several other health sciences programs.
 Sufficient supplies are required to keep the labs clean, safe, and functional (linen services, soap for infection control) and consumeable medical supplies for demonstration and practice of nursing skills for clinical practicum (IV tubing, faux blood products, needles and syringes, gauze, etc.).
-Additionally, the past two years of the COVID-19 protocols for personal protective equipment have strained our supply budget, as the ADN program has been required to supply style-specific N95 masking and face/eye protection to comply with the policies of the clinical agencies who host our students in their mandated direct patient care clinical practicum.
-The need for this PPE will contine as clinical agencies experience COVID-19 surges.
-Although we have been fortunate to have grant funding to support some of these costs, grant funding is subject to yearly renewal, and subject to change, while our expenditures are fixed in this area. - 4.
-The ADN program needs additional support is in the 5000s.
+3. The ADN program needs additional support is in the 5000s.
 We continue to require maintenance for our smart IV infusion pumps, simulation manikins, vital signs machines, and training equipment.
-This maintenance is critical to meeting SLOs in all of the Health Sciences programs- ADN, nursing assistant, medical assistant and radiology technician programs as this equipment is often shared for skills instruction.
+This maintenance is critical to meeting SLOs in all of the Health Sciences programs - ADN, nursing assistant, medical assistant and radiology technician programs - as this equipment is often shared for skills instruction.
 The approximate yearly costs for maintenance exceed \$8000/year.

-Nursing RN - FY 2021-22
+Nursing RN - FY 2022-23